gardener/documentation/website/documentation/guides/applications/container-startup/_index.md

 ## Disclaimer

-If an application depends on other services deployed separately do not rely on a certain start sequence of containers but ensure that the application can cope with unavailability of the services it depends on.
+If an application depends on other services deployed separately, do not rely on a certain start sequence of containers.
+Instead, ensure that the application can cope with unavailability of the services it depends on.

 ## Introduction
 Kubernetes offers a feature called [InitContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to perform some tasks during a pod's initialization.
-In this tutorial we demonstrate how to use it orchestrate starting sequence of multiple containers.
-The tutorial uses the example app  [url-shortener](https://medium.com/@xcoulon/deploying-your-first-web-app-on-minikube-6e98d2884b3a) which consists of two components:
+In this tutorial, we demonstrate how to use `InitContainers` in order to orchestrate a starting sequence of multiple containers.
+The tutorial uses the example app [url-shortener](https://medium.com/@xcoulon/deploying-your-first-web-app-on-minikube-6e98d2884b3a), which consists of two components:

 - postgresql database
-- webapp which depends on postgresql database and provides two endpoints: create a short url from a given location, and redirect  from a given short URL to the corresponding target location.
+- webapp which depends on the postgresql database and provides two endpoints: *create a short url from a given location* and *redirect from a given short URL to the corresponding target location*

 This app represents the minimal example where an application relies on another service or database.
-In this example, if the application starts before database is ready, the application will fail as shown below:
+In this example, if the application starts before the database is ready, the application will fail as shown below:

 ```bash
 $ kubectl logs webapp-958cf5567-h247n